MatthewRVT/cs224/README.md

 6. DB/Login - Store users, characters, and win/loss reord.
 Register and login users.
 Credentials securely stored in database.
 Can't fight in arena unless authenticated.
 7. WebSocket - when in the PvP arena a player will chose their move and it will then be broadcasted to their opponent at the end of their turn.

+## HTML
+- Added a page for PvP, PvE, Login, and viewing your characters
+- Added HTML for each of those pages
+- Added linking capabilities to/from each of those pages

 ## Below are the images, pardon the low quality

 # Home page view